traez/naija-japa-postgresql-app/README.md

-# Nextjs Fullstack App with PostgreSQL database powered by Supabase
+# Naija Japa PostgreSQL App

 To enhance my full-stack development skills, I am transitioning from using non-relational databases (MongoDB) to relational databases (PostgreSQL, MySQL), in alignment with industry best practices.